-If a belt fails on your Polaris RANGER 500 or 570, always clean any debris from the clutch air duct and from the clutch and engine compartments when replacing the belt.
+If a belt fails on your Polaris RANGER 500, always clean any debris from the clutch air duct and from the clutch and engine compartments when replacing the belt.
 Failure to remove all debris when replacing the belt could result in vehicle damage, loss of control and severe injury or death.

 1. Position the vehicle on a level surface.
 Block the wheels to prevent vehicle movement.
 Place the transmission in neutral.

 3. Remove the clutch cover (1) using a 3/8-inch socket with ratcheting wrench and extension.

 4. Pull the bottom of the cover outward and over the suspension to remove it.

 5. Make sure the cover gasket does not fall out of the groove when removing the cover.

 6. Squeeze the belt (2) together so that it submarines farther into the driven clutch, creating slack in the belt between the clutches.

 7. Remove the belt by using the slack to pull part of the belt off the driven clutch.

 8. Rotate the driven clutch by hand until the belt is completely off.